simonlaszcz/vimtos/README.md

 will map colour index 10 to Vim colour number 0 etc

+:sane

+Will restore your palette and resolution to their startup values.

 ==============================================================================

 *TOS_05* Changing Resolution					*rez*

 :rez		will display the current resolution.
-:rez name	will set the named resolution
+:rez name	will set the named resolution.
 :rez<SP><TAB>	will allow you to <TAB> through all valid resolutions.
+:sane		will restore your palette and resolution to their startup
+		values.

 When Vim is quit, the startup resolution is restored.